Spicy Asian Marinated Flank Steak and Part 19January 7, 2013 at 12:00 pm | Posted in Asian, Beef, Dinner, Lunch, SRC | 63 Comments

 Tags: cooking, flank steak, Ginger, grilled flank steak, Hoisin Sauce, marinated flank steak, Recipe, Sake, Sesame Oil, Soy Sauce, Sriracha Sauce, Wine

 Happy New Year!
 I always like to start the New Year with a BANG, and if you call the flu..make that the death of me flu, a BANG, then I guess I did.
 Remember that ear infection I was talking about Christmas Eve?
 That was a precursor to almost two weeks now of misery.
-I am one hot mama, and I’m not speaking in a physical sense.
-I’ve still got the fever, baby.
+I am one hot mama, and I’m not speaking in a aesthetic sense.
+I’m speaking in 102 Fahrenheit sense.

 OK..I’m back from one of my ‘rest’ breaks.
-Every year, after the holidays, when I’m not sick..I crave two things immensely – lots of pasta and steak.
+Every year after the holidays, when I’m not sick..I crave two things immensely – lots of pasta, and steak.
 For this months Secret Recipe Club I was assigned the blog The Heritage Cook.
-I was thrilled..I love Jane’s blog, and trying to decide on a recipe was like trying to decide what my new personal chef, Jacques Pepin, should make for me at each meal.
+I was thrilled..I love Jane’s blog and trying to decide on one recipe was like trying to decide what my new personal chef, Jacques Pepin, should make for me at each meal.

 Only in my dreams.